Adolf Deucher

 Adolf Deucher (15 February 1831 – 10 July 1912) was a Swiss politician who served as a federal councillor from 1883 to 1912, and a two-time member of the Swiss National Council.
 Pursuing centralist policies in a very federalist country, he was a main promoter of the 1868 revision of the Swiss constitution.

 As a federal councillor, he improved conditions for workers (banning phosphorus in the match industry in 1898, revision of the factory law).
 He was also the guiding force behind the first national law on agriculture.

 Early career

 He studied medicine at Heidelberg, Zurich, Prague, and Vienna.
 In 1855 he became a member of the Grand Council of Thurgau, and in 1868 he served as a member of the council established to formulate a new democratic constitution for Thurgau.
 From 1869 to 1873 he was a member of the National Council of Switzerland, and, three years after his re-election to that body became its president (1882).

 Later career

 He was elected to the Swiss Federal Council on 10 April 1883 and died in office on 10 July 1912, aged 81.
-He was affiliated with the Free Democratic Party.
+He was affiliated with the Democratic Left, which later developed into the Social-Political Group.
 During his office time, he held the following departments: